Aggregate-Intellect/Sherpa4Modeling/state_based_modeling/README.md

 Designing state machines for solving the class name generation task in the Modeling dataset

 ## Organization
+The use case is organized as follows:
+* `evaluation` contains the code implementation for the evaluation of the use case
+* `modeling` contains the code implementation for the use case
+  * The file `model_class.py` contains the implementation of the Inspect state machine
+  * The file `model_class_mig.py` contains the implementation of the MIG state machine
+* `ground_truth` contains the ground truth model for the dataset
+* `results` contains the cached results of the experiments run on the use case
+* `scripts` contains the scripts to run the class name generation task
+    * The file `direct_main.py` contains the implementation of the direct approach
+* `.env_template` file contains the environment variables required to run the use case.
+* `requirements.txt` contains the requirements to run the use case
+* `requirements_eval.txt` contains the requirements to run the evaluation notebook
+* `evaluation.ipynb` contains the evaluation notebook to create tables and figures in the paper for the Modeling use case
+* `modeling_problems.csv` contains samples from the Modeling dataset

 ## Installation
 1. Create a new virtual environment for this use case (not required, but recommended)